What is IP monitoring?

 Why monitor IP addresses?

 Overall, IP monitoring can be a critical component for maintaining network security, compliance, and performance.
-At the very least it can help organizations keep track of their network’s resources, and plan future changes for optimizing efficiency and effectiveness.
+At the very least, it can help organizations keep track of their network’s resources, and plan future changes for optimizing efficiency and effectiveness.

 How is IP monitoring performed?

-Monitoring IP addresses can be an extremely simple effort or a complex one, depending on one’s needs.
+Monitoring IP addresses can be an extremely simple or complex effort, depending on one’s needs.
 For instance, monitoring a server’s status and uptime can be done through a simple script that sends a connection request to its IP address.
 Or using ping to check if a specific IP address belongs to a working, and replying, host.
 These are all simple methods to do IP monitoring, without necessitating a dedicated IP monitoring software.

 Other tools monitor IP addresses to maintain network security against intrusions.
 Intrusion detection and prevention systems (IDPS) and firewalls check the IP address and relative traffic to block or allow connections, identify attempted intrusions, and enforce permissions.
-These tools do not work only on an IP address level, but do use IPs to discover problems, and block intruders and malicious traffic.
+These tools do not only work on an IP address level, but use IPs to discover problems, and block intruders and malicious traffic.

 More related to proper IP monitoring are IP address management (IPAM) software.
 These are specific tools to manage and track IP address allocation and usage across a network.
 They are implemented to prevent IP address conflicts, and make sure that there is an efficient utilization of the allotted IP address space.